cloudposse/docs/content/kubernetes/pull-secrets.md

 There are a few ways to handle docker "pull secrets" under kubernetes.
 One way is specific to how `kops` works, the other is more generalized to kubernetes.

-First you'll need to obtain a pull secret from your registry of choice. e.g. ECR, Docker Hub or [Code Fresh](https://codefresh.io/docs/docs/docker-registries/codefresh-registry/).
+First you'll need to obtain a pull secret from your registry of choice. e.g. ECR, Docker Hub or [Codefresh](https://codefresh.io/docs/docs/docker-registries/codefresh-registry/).

 # Kops Pull Secret